 Missouri Purple Star School Designation for Military-Friendly Schools: The Missouri Purple Star School designation recognizes schools that show a major commitment to students and Families connected to the U.S. Armed Forces.
 Schools that earn the award will receive a special Purple Star recognition to display on site.

-For a school to qualify for the Purple Star Award they must appoint a school liaison that is specially trained to handle the unique challenges experienced by military Families.
+For a school to qualify for the Purple Star Award they must appoint a school liaison who is specially trained to handle the unique challenges experienced by military Families.
 This liaison will ensure that other teachers at their school are aware of special considerations that students from military Families can benefit from.
 Each school will also have a dedicated page on their school website featuring resources for military Families.
 For more information please email PurpleStar@dese.mo.gov .

 Military Child Education Coalition Purple Star School Program

-Applicants must submit a completed application and provide a copy of their DD214 or discharge paperwork as proof of receiving an honorable discharge to the Missouri Veterans Commission (forwarding instructions are on the application).
+Applicants must submit a completed application and provide a copy of their DD214 or discharge paperwork as proof of eligibility to the Missouri Veterans Commission (forwarding instructions are on the application).
 Family members may apply for the honorary diploma on behalf of a deceased Veteran.
 For more information, please call 573-751-3779.

 Missouri Veteran's Commission Application for Honorary High School Diplomas for Missouri Veterans and Civilian Prisoners of War

-In-State Tuition Eligibility for Discharged Service Members: Honorably discharged Veterans that recently separated from the U.S. Armed Forces who move to and declare intent to become a Missouri resident are considered Missouri residents for admission and tuition purposes at public four-year and two-year institutions of higher education.
-If attending a community college Veterans must live the taxing district of the community college, they are attending.
+In-State Tuition Eligibility for Discharged Service Members: Honorably discharged Veterans who recently separated from the U.S. Armed Forces who move to and declare intent to become a Missouri resident are considered Missouri residents for admission and tuition purposes at public two and four year institutions of higher education.
+If attending a community college Veterans must live in the taxing district of the community college, they are attending.

-In-State Tuition Eligibility for National Guard Service Members: Current members of the Missouri National Guard and the Reserves receive in-state residency status for tuition purposes at any public four-year institution of higher education, or in-district residency status for any two-year public institution.
+In-State Tuition Eligibility for National Guard Service Members: Current members of the Missouri National Guard and the U.S. Armed Forces Reserves receive in-state residency status for tuition purposes at any public four-year institution of higher education, or in-district residency status for any two-year public institution.